Efficient Multi-Cycle Folded Integer Multipliers: Previous Work

-Karatsuba's \cite{karatsuba1962multiplication} was one of the first algorithms proposed to reduce the complexity of integer multiplication.
-Reduction in algorithmic complexity can be exploited to reduce hardware area.
+Whether a multiplier is multi-cycle or single-cycle, its underlying algorithm should be efficient to start with.
+In \cite{wallace1964suggestion}, Wallace's carry-save addition revolutionized partial product reduction by compressing sums of three numbers into two, forming the basis for modern carry-save trees.

-In a conventional divide and conquer approach, i.e., the Schoolbook approach, the total complexity (i.e., number of operations) for an integer multiplication is ${\Theta }(n^2)$.
-Karatsuba \cite{karatsuba1962multiplication} proposed an algorithm that decreases the complexity to ${\Theta }(n^{1.59})$.
-The Karatsuba algorithm can be described by equations \ref{eq:karatsuba_1level_0},\ref{eq:karatsuba_1level_1}, \ref{eq:karatsuba_1level_2}, and \ref{eq:karatsuba_1level_3} for a single level of division, where the number of smaller multiplications required is reduced from 4 to 3.
+This is especially important for large integer multiplications because of quadratic area growth with bit width, necessitating divide-and-conquer strategies to balance efficiency and scalability.
+The Schoolbook approach, derived from the distributive property of multiplication, can be utilized for area reduction, where a smaller multiplier is used repeatedly for the computation (i.e., resource sharing).
+Using Schoolbook multiplication, the complexity for multiplication is ${\Theta }(n^2)$.
+Karatsuba \cite{karatsuba1962multiplication} proposed an algorithm that reduces the complexity to ${\Theta }(n^{1.59})$.
+The Karatsuba algorithm can be described by equations \ref{eq:karatsuba_1level_1}, \ref{eq:karatsuba_1level_2}, and \ref{eq:karatsuba_1level_3} for a single level of division, where the number of smaller multiplications required is reduced from 4 to 3. \\

-The Karatsuba algorithm can be implemented on hardware for a reduction in area complexity, as previously shown in \cite{11_rafferty2017evaluation, 12_san2012increasing}, and many others.
-The 3 smaller multiplications required for a single level of recursion using the Karatsuba approach can be computed using the same hardware, therefore reducing the area complexity.
-The Karatsuba approach is best suited for large multiplications.
+The Karatsuba algorithm can be implemented on hardware to exploit its reduced number of multiplications to lower area complexity, as previously shown in \cite{11_rafferty2017evaluation, 12_san2012increasing}, and many others.
+The Karatsuba algorithm presents some overhead to produce the subproducts, and in practice, it is usually beneficial for large multiplications, whereas Schoolbook multiplication remains more efficient for smaller ones.

+While multiply-accumulate units have been extensively studied in the literature, the prior work lacks ASIC-focused multi-cycle multiplications.

+Since MACs have similar flows to multi-cycle multipliers consisting of the accumulation of several multiplications, we can consider previous MAC-focused works as well since they can be adapted to become multi-cycle multipliers with some adjustments. \cite{MAC_07_HS_AE} proposes a high-speed, area-efficient MAC unit optimized for digital signal processing, leveraging parallelized partial product reduction.
+Their approach merges the accumulator with the compression tree, improving both area and speed.
+A similar approach can be applied to multi-cycle multipliers, where the subproducts can be fed back into the compression tree.
+More recent work in MAC architectures includes \cite{MAC_10_HS_AE_2C}, which introduces a two-cycle, energy-efficient design with double throughput, and \cite{MAC_20_HP_MA}, which integrates additions directly into partial product reduction to minimize latency.
+These works highlight the tradeoffs between throughput, area, and energy in multi-cycle arithmetic units.

+Many architectures from MAC units can be adapted for multi-cycle multi-cycle multiplication.
+However, MAC-focused designs introduce some overhead from wider adders, accumulation registers, and other hardware for any additional features.
+In contrast, our work focuses on multi-cycle multiplication, eliminating such overheads and adapting the architectures to optimize area and energy further.